History of League of Legends in Timeline

 League of Legends

-2007: League of Legends Demo at Game Developers Conference
+2007: Game Developers Conference Demo

 October 7, 2008: League of Legends Announcement

-In 2008, Riot Games reached an agreement with Tencent to oversee the launch of League of Legends in China.
+In 2008, Riot reached an agreement with Tencent to oversee the launch of League of Legends in China.

-April 2009: Closed Beta Testing Begins
+April 2009: Closed Beta Testing

 October 2009: League of Legends Release

-October 27, 2009: Full Release in North America
+October 27, 2009: North American Full Release

 2010: Game Developers Choice Awards